Get the Tata Capital App to apply for Loans & manage your account. Download Now

 The credit score plays a crucial role in an individual’s financial status.
 It influences the acquisition of loans, credit cards, mortgages, and certain employment opportunities.
 Your score is used by almost all banks, lending institutions, and credit card companies to figure out how risky you are.

-• Low interest rates: A high score makes you a more attractive borrower, lowering loan, credit card, and mortgage rates.
+• Low interest rates: A normal credit score makes you a more attractive borrower, lowering loan, credit card, and mortgage rates.

-• Increased loan approval qualifications: A higher score makes it easier to get personal or home loans.
+• Increased loan approval qualifications: A normal credit score makes it easier to get personal or home loans.

-• Enhanced credit limits: A favorable credit score frequently results in elevated credit limits, providing greater latitude in financial management.
+• Enhanced credit limits: A normal credit score frequently results in elevated credit limits, providing greater latitude in financial management.

 Disadvantages Associated with a Low Credit Score